DigiBP/Team-Blueberries/README.md

 <p>In the DRD model, the dependencies on the DMN are evident:</p>
 <img src="https://github.com/DigiBP/Team-Blueberries/blob/main/docs/AbsenceRequest_TO_BE_DRD_DMNModel.png" alt="DRD model from first DMN">
 </br>
-<p>If you click on the blue square in the top box "Absence from Type", you will get to the DMN:</p>
+<p>By clicking on the blue square in the top box "Absence from Type", the DMN will be shown:</p>
 <img src="https://github.com/DigiBP/Team-Blueberries/blob/main/docs/AbsenceRequest_TO_BE_DMNModel.png" alt="First DMN">
 <p>Below are some explanations about the rules.</p>
 <ul>